Markets

 Calibrated forecasts, not prediction markets.

 Structured forecasts scored on accuracy, not opinion.
 Community, experts and AI each make their call — the scoreboard is public, the methodology transparent.
-Predictions closes the loop between intelligence, signal and outcome — it is where Closelook keeps itself honest.
+Predictions closes the loop between intelligence, signal and outcome — it is where Closelooknet keeps itself honest.

 Invited experts forecast binary finance questions — FOMC decisions, earnings beats,